willhshwang/COS568-DistLM-SP25/README.md

 Next, you will modify the script used in Part 1 to enable distributed data parallel training.
 There are primarily two ways distributed training is performed: i) Data Parallel, ii) Model Parallel.
 In the case of Data parallel, each of the participating workers trains the same network, but on different data points from the dataset.
 After each iteration (forward and backward pass), the workers average their local gradients to come up with a single update.
 In model parallel training, the model is partitioned among a number of workers.
 Each worker performs training on part of the model and sends its output to the worker which has the next partition during the forward pass and vice-versa in the backward pass.
 Model parallel is usually used when the size of the network is very large and doesn’t fit on a single worker.
 In this assignment, we solely focus on Data Parallel Training.
 For more information about parallelism in ML, see the FAQs.
 For data parallel training, you will need to partition the data among other nodes.
 Look at the FAQs to find details on how to partition the data.

 To understand more about the communication primitives in ML, please refer to these two articles: [PyTorch documentation](https://pytorch.org/tutorials/intermediate/dist_tuto.html#collective-communication), [NCCL documentation](https://docs.nvidia.com/deeplearning/nccl/user-guide/docs/usage/collectives.html).
-We will be using `gather`, `scatter`, and `all_reduce` in this assignment.
+We will be using `gather`, `scatter`, and `torch.distributed.all_reduce` in this assignment.

 ### Part 2(a): Gradient Synchronization with gather and scatter

-PyTorch comes with the `gloo` communication backend built-in.
-On CPU nodes, we will use this to implement gradient aggregation using the `gather` and `scatter` calls.
+PyTorch comes with the `gloo` and `nccl` communication backend built-in.
+On CPU nodes, we will use `gloo` to implement gradient aggregation using the `torch.distributed.gather` and `torch.distributed.scatter` calls.
 On GPU nodes, use the `nccl` backend.

 We will do the following:

 1. Set up PyTorch in distributed mode using [PyTorch Distributed](https://pytorch.org/docs/stable/distributed.html).
 Initialize the distributed environment using [init_process_group()](https://pytorch.org/docs/stable/distributed.html#torch.distributed.init_process_group), which only needs to be invoked once.
 You are encouraged to write a small test script to make sure you can initialize a process group on four nodes before proceeding.
 For details of the initialization process, see the FAQs.
 2. Next, to perform gradient aggregation, you will need to read the gradients after the backward pass.
 PyTorch performs gradient computation using auto grad when you call `.backward` on a computation graph.
 The gradient is stored in the `.grad` attribute of the parameters.
 The parameters can be accessed using APIs like `model.parameters()` or `model.named_parameters()`.
-3. Finally, to perform gradient aggregation, you will need to use `gather` and `scatter` communication collectives.
+3. Finally, to perform gradient aggregation, you will need to use `torch.distributed.gather` and `torch.distributed.scatter` communication collectives.
 Specifically, worker 0 (with rank 0) in the group will gather the gradients from all the participating workers, perform element-wise averaging, and then scatter the mean vector to all workers.
 The workers update the `grad` variable with the received vector and then continue training.

-**Task 2(a):** Implement gradient synchronization using `gather` and `scatter` in `gloo` or `nccl`.
+**Task 2(a):** Implement gradient synchronization using `torch.distributed.gather` and `torch.distributed.scatter` in `gloo` or `nccl`.
 Verify that you are using the same total batch size, where total batch size = batch size on one worker * number of workers.
 With the same total batch size and the same seed, you should get similar loss values as in the single-node training case.
 Remember that you trained with a total batch size of 64 in Task 1.

 ### Part 2(b): Gradient Synchronization with all_reduce

 Ring AllReduce is an extremely scalable technique for performing gradient synchronization.
 Read [here](https://tech.preferred.jp/en/blog/technologies-behind-distributed-deep-learning-allreduce/) for more intuition and visualization of Ring Allreduce (and how it has been applied to distributed ML).
-Instead of using the `gather` and `scatter` collectives separately, you will next use the built-in `all_reduce` collective to sync gradients among different nodes.
-Again, read the gradients after the backward pass and perform `all_reduce` on the gradients.
-Note that the PyTorch `all_reduce` call does not have an "average" mode, so you will need to use the `sum` operation and then get the average on each node by dividing the sum by the number of workers.
+Instead of using the `torch.distributed.gather` and `torch.distributed.scatter` collectives separately, you will next use the built-in `torch.distributed.all_reduce` collective to sync gradients among different nodes.
+Again, read the gradients after the backward pass and perform `torch.distributed.all_reduce` on the gradients.
+Note that the PyTorch `torch.distributed.all_reduce` call does not have an "average" mode, so you will need to use the `sum` operation and then get the average on each node by dividing the sum by the number of workers.
 After averaging, update the gradients of the model as in the previous part.

-**Task 2(b):** Implement gradient synchronization using the `all_reduce` collective in `gloo` or `nccl`.
+**Task 2(b):** Implement gradient synchronization using the `torch.distributed.all_reduce` collective in `gloo` or `nccl`.
 In this case, if you have set the same random seed while using the same total batch size, you should see the same loss values as in Task 2(a).

 ## Part 3: Distributed Data Parallel Training with PyTorch DistributedDataParallel